spacetelescope/jdaviz/docs/installation.rst

    pip install git+https://github.com/spacetelescope/jdaviz --upgrade

 Note that ``jdaviz`` requires Python 3.8 or newer.
-If your pip corresponds to an older version of python, it will state an error that it cannot find a valid package.
+If your pip corresponds to an older version of Python, it will state an error that it cannot find a valid package.

 Developer Installation
 ----------------------